adavisfoy/PyBer_Analysis/README.md

 Note - Add images from summary DataFrame & multiple-line chart. . . .

 Highlights of the differences in ride-sharing data amongst the different city types include:
-- Total Rides:
+- **Total Rides:**
+  - There are 13 times more rides in urban areas versus rural areas.
+There are 2.5 times more rides in urban areas vs. suburban areas.
+This makes sense from a common sense perspective given the population density in urban versus rural cities.
-- Total Drivers:
+- **Total Drivers: **
+  - There is a dramatic difference in the number of drivers in urban areas versus rural areas.
+There are nearly 31 times more drivers in urban versus rural areas.
+While this is expected to a certain extent, this large disparity in the number of drivers leads to higher demand and significantly higher prices for rural customers.
-- Total Fares:
+- **Total Fares: **
+  - Despite there being 31 times more drivers in urban areas than rural areas, total fares in urban areas are only 9 times higher than rural fares.
+This indicates that higher costs are being passed on to rural customers due to markedly reduced number of drivers in rural cities.
-- Average Fare per Ride:
+- **Average Fare per Ride: **
-- Average Fare per Driver:
+- **Average Fare per Driver: **
-- Total Fare by City Type:
+- **Total Fare by City Type: **

 ## Summary: